duckduckgrayduck/Klaxon/README.md

 # DocumentCloud Hello World Add-On

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
-Please use the green "Use this Template" button to create a new repository instead of forking.
-This will be easier as the new Add-On will diverge significantly from this code base.

-After copying the template, remember to update this README file to describe your new Add-On!
-It is a good idea to leave the link to the Add-On documentation at the top of the file though.
+This repository contains a DocumentCloud Add-On that replicates the behavior of [Klaxon](https://github.com/themarshallproject/klaxon), which allows you to monitor web pages for changes on sections of the site that might be newsworthy.
+It allows you to receive email or Slack alerts when a modification to the page has been made, and a snapshot of the page is made on the Internet Archive automatically.